DataDog/bathroom/README.md

 # Background

-Working in a shared office space with a limited number of bathrooms can cause wasted time checking on availability.
-We thought it would be convenient to have an easy way to remotely check availability.
-You can find more details on the project and implementation on Datadog's Engineering blog, where we recently posted ['Restroom Hacks'](http://engineering.datadoghq.com/restroom-hacks/).
+You can find more details on the project and implementation on [Datadog's Engineering blog](http://engineering.datadoghq.com/restroom-hacks/).

-## Guidelines
-  1. Do not be creepy
-    * a bathroom is a private space, no video etc
-    * keep individual usage anonymous and untracked
-  1. Be reliable
-    * minimize false positives and negatives
-    * try to use locking as measure of occupied when possible
-    * do not interfere with existing functionality of door or locks
-  1. Keep it professional
-    * the office is still a place of business with frequent visitors so keep things neat and clean looking
-    * adding devices on our network comes with a responsiblity to secure them properly

 # Setup